Thursday, January 30, 2014

 Besides these men, there were two women named Rios who were married.

 By the time we jump all the way to the 1897 census, we don't have large numbers of people named Rios.
-One would think that, with three fathers named Rios in 1727, the name would have spread.
-Perhaps some of the Rios moved away or perhaps one line had mainly women and that branch lost the Rios surname Or, perhaps, some died in the epidemics that occurred with some frequency in the 18th and 19th centuries.
+One would think that, with three fathers named Rios in 1727, the name would have gotten much bigger, but it didn't.
+We don't know why.
+It could have been that people in the family died prematurely from various epidemics.
+It could have been that more girls were born than boys, and when the girls became women and married, the Rios surname was lost to the father's surname.

 Another Rios, Benigno Castro Rios, was the husband of Gregoria Campos de Leon Guerrero.
 Their children were Fulgencio, Casiano, Antonia and Rosa.
 But in another document, Casiano is identified as Casiano Ayuban Rios.
 This leads me to suspect that Benigno had two wives.
 The first was a Filipina by the last name of Ayuban, who was the mother of Brigido and Casiano, and thus also of Fulgencio, who is older than Casiano, and possibly of Antonia and Rosa.
 Gregoria could have been the second wife, after the Ayuban wife died.